top of page

 Marie holds an MFA in Integrated Media and Theater from the California Institute of the Arts, and received the CalArts Alumni Council Grant.
 Her work has been supported by the MAP Fund, the Zellerbach Family Foundation, the Andrew W. Mellon Foundation, the Jim Henson Foundation, the Paul Dresher Ensemble Artists Residency, Intersection for the Arts, the New York State Council on the Arts, and the Buffalo Institute for Contemporary Art, and is an upcoming artist in residence at Yaddo and Djerassi.
 Marie is a TED Fellow.
 In her primary TED Talk, Engaging the Unknown, she reflects on her artistic process and personal journey from being a video editor to a cinematic shadow artist.

 As an educator, Marie has taught at the University at Buffalo, where she is currently an Assistant Professor of Media Study.
 She previously served as the Andrew Mellon Professor of Practice at Occidental College, where she created the course Visual Art and Story for Mixed Media.
-She has taught shadow animation at Pixar University and DreamWorks and has lectured at CalArts and Stanford University, in addition to leading workshops at institutions including the Skirball Cultural Center, Columbia Teachers College, and Crystal Bridges.
+She has taught shadow animation at Pixar University and DreamWorks, and has lectured at CalArts and Stanford University.
+She has also led workshops at institutions including the Skirball Cultural Center, Columbia Teachers College, and Crystal Bridges.